 Operating a pressure washer takes time to learn – which tip to use for each application, how to maneuver an electric pressure washer with both garden hose and electrical cords attached and the right detergent and/or chemicals to get your home or deck clean.
 There are adjustable extension handles you can use for most 2-story homes but a ladder will be needed for 3-story houses.
-Home owners who don’t spend lots of time on ladders, will have difficulty operating a pressure washer safely and should call a professional.
+Home owners who don’t spend lots of time on ladders, will have difficulty operating this equipment safely and should call a professional.

 You’ll need to learn how close to hold the nozzle from the house or deck, to get it clean without causing damage.
 With decks, you need to learn to keep the nozzle moving in a uniform pattern to avoid streaks due to differing pressure.
 Most important, you need to learn how to avoid directing water where it can cause hidden water damage.
 This requires working from the top down, as your roofing shingles and siding are designed to shed rain water.
 With vinyl siding you also don’t want to point the wand towards the seams where the siding panels overlap.